Yarning

 Project 1

-Even though I had a clear vision of the conference topic going into this project, it was definitely difficult in the beginning since there had been a lot of yarn-themed conferences already.
-One of my goals was to create a visual identity that speaks to the topic but is also visually pleasing.
-In the end, I am satisfied with how my logo turned out because it captures the essence of my conference.
-It is simple but practical, and that allows me to adapt some variations of the logo for different applications in Project 2.
+Even though I had a clear vision of the conference topic going into this project, the beginning was challenging because many yarn-themed conferences already existed.
+One of my goals was to create a visual identity that both reflected the topic and was visually appealing.
+In the end, I am satisfied with how my logo turned out, as it captures the essence of the conference.
+It is simple yet versatile, allowing me to adapt variations of the logo for different applications in Project 2.

 Project 2

-My experience with this project is completely different compared to Project 1.
-Being a crocheter for 12 years, I had a lot of fun in the process of creating the conference materials, since I could use my crochet skills to make some of the deliverables by hand.
-At the same time, I encountered a few challenges in expanding the visual elements to go with each deliverable while maintaining a consistent brand system.
-The project also gave me an opportunity to look at the talented yarn artists and craftivists in the world, and acknowledge their hard work through my design.
+My experience with this project was completely different from Project 1.
+Having been a crocheter for 12 years, I thoroughly enjoyed creating the conference materials, as I was able to incorporate my crochet skills to handcraft some of the deliverables.
+At the same time, I faced challenges in expanding the visual elements for each piece while maintaining a consistent brand system.
+This project also gave me the opportunity to explore the work of talented yarn artists and craftivists around the world, and to acknowledge their dedication and creativity through my design.